00Nevo/00Nevo/README.md

 ### 💪 My Interests

-- 📊 Data analysis and visualization
+- 📊 Data analytics and visualization
 - 💡Software quality and usability
 - 🔍 Software testing
 - 🔧 IT support